 Steroid creams or drops should only be used as a temporary treatment, because long-term use can cause the skin to thin and to become fragile.

-Depending on the underlying cause, a doctor may prescribe antifungal eardrops or oral antibiotics.
+Depending on the underlying cause, a doctor may prescribe antifungal medication or antibiotics.

 Preparations containing alcohol, hydrogen peroxide, or vinegar are not usually helpful for dry ears but may help relieve itchy ears.

-It is best not to use cotton swabs for cleaning because they tend to over-clean the ear.
-Also, they can push waxy debris further down the ear canal, leaving it to cause irritation and infection.
+It is best not to use cotton swabs for cleaning.
+This is because they can push waxy debris further down the ear canal, leaving it to cause irritation and infection of the ear canal.

 Heat is a common cause of dry ear, so it often helps to turn down the heating in winter and to avoid having very hot baths or showers.
 It also helps to keep your ears out of the sun.